 Homeshake is a real estate company that is transforming the way people buy and sell homes.
-A liberation from the old way of doing things, we replace the traditional model of agents and commissions with a simple and hassle-free experience that brings people together to reach a common goal.
+A liberation from the old way of doing things, we replace the traditional model of agents and high commissions with a simple and hassle-free experience that brings people together in the pre-market to reach a common goal.

-Traditional real estate brokerages require a 6-month listing contract and charge 6% of the sale price, meaning they take a variable portion of homeowners’ hard-earned equity.
+Traditional real estate brokerages require a 6-month listing contract and charge 6% of the sale price, meaning they take a big chunk of homeowners’ hard-earned equity.
 Despite the hefty price tag, many customers are left feeling disappointed and frustrated.
 So, many buyers and sellers seek out pre-market deals to avoid the 6% variable cost.
 Homeshake embraces this pre-market activity and is “The Market Before the Market”.

 When you eliminate the 6% commission, everybody wins.
 It costs sellers less to transact, making pricing a home more flexible.
-Buyers may pay a lower price because sellers can accept less but keep more than they would using an agent.
+Buyers may pay a lower price because sellers can accept less but still keep more than they would using an agent.
 The result?
 You get your dream home AND a better deal.
 You win and your seller wins.

 A dual agent maintains a neutral position between buyer and seller, and may not advocate the position of one party over the other or disclose any personal or confidential information without consent.
 Homeshake is exclusively a dual agent, providing professional service and support to both buyer and seller throughout the process.
 In other words, we’re all on the same team.